These operational and documentation challenges are connected to broader

 - Coordinate subcontractors

-Strong documentation systems improve operational confidence across teams.
+Strong documentation systems improve confidence and coordination across all construction stakeholders.

 Construction Documentation & Workflow Efficiency

-Many modern construction businesses are now moving toward centralized workflow systems instead of relying entirely on disconnected manual processes.
+Many construction businesses are moving toward centralized workflow systems instead of relying entirely on disconnected manual processes.

 How Construction Documentation Impacts Profitability